 – Logic Behind Anaxagoras’ Theory

 Anaxagoras postulated that the Sun was merely a stone that had been torn from the Earth and then ignited due to rapid spinning, and that all other heavenly bodies were similarly made of stone.
 As Anaxagoras was quoted as saying:

 “Everything has a natural explanation.
 The moon is not a god but a great rock and the sun a hot rock.”

-His theory may have been inspired by having witnessed a wagon sized meteorite falling from the sky near the Dardanelles in 467 BCE, and having examined the object he concluded that meteorites were pieces of rock that had broken off from the Sun and fallen to Earth.
+His theory may have been inspired by having witnessed a wagon-sized meteorite falling from the sky near the Dardanelles in 467 BCE.
+Having examined the object, he concluded that meteorites were pieces of rock that had broken off from the Sun and fallen to Earth.
 Likewise, this confirmed to him that the stars and the Sun were one and the same—burning rocks, and that the same general rule applied throughout the Universe.

-Having fallen foul of Athen’s impiety laws, though, Anaxagoras was sentenced to death, but survived by going into exile.
+Having fallen foul of Athens impiety laws, Anaxagoras was sentenced to death, but survived by going into exile.
 He subsequently retired to the city of Lampsacus, where he taught to a more appreciative and respectful audience until his death in 428 BC.

 The Renaissance Period (1300– 1700 AD)

-Around 1400 years later, Copernicus (1473-1543) helped spark the Scientific Revolution by publishing his seminal work ‘De Revolutionibus’ in which he showed that the Earth was just another planet revolving around the Sun.
-In order to avoid persecution by the Catholic Church, Copernicus did so from his death-bed, and while efforts were made to withdrawn the book from circulation pending suitable corrections being made, there was already beginning to be widespread suspicions voiced across Europe that the Sun was merely a close star.
+Around 1800 years later, Copernicus (1473-1543) helped spark the Scientific Revolution by publishing his seminal work ‘De Revolutionibus’ in which he showed that the Earth was just another planet revolving around the Sun.
+In order to avoid persecution by the Catholic Church, Copernicus did so from his deathbed, and while efforts were made to withdraw the book from circulation pending suitable corrections being made, there was already beginning to be widespread suspicions voiced across Europe that the Sun was merely a close star.

 Giordano Bruno (1548-1600)